heavyedge/heavyedge-landmarks/doc/source/index.rst

     >>> plt.plot(x2, Ys2.T, color="gray", alpha=0.5)
     ... plt.plot(*lm2.transpose(1, 2, 0))

-Use :func:`landmarks_type3` to locate feature points as landmarks, assuming Type 2 shape which has heavy edge peak and trough.
+Use :func:`landmarks_type3` to locate feature points as landmarks, assuming Type 3 shape which has a heavy edge peak and trough.
 Like :func:`landmarks_type2`, you need to specify `sigma`.

 .. plot::